Ask a question

-Wireless connectivity from your smartphone or tablet to your Apex (or other controller) is completely logical – and we embrace that.
+Wireless connectivity from your smartphone or tablet to your Apex (or another controller) is completely logical – and we embrace that.
 However, wireless used for the interconnecting of devices within the confines of common aquariums (that are mostly less than 6′ long) is not only unnecessary, but it reduces reliability.
 Our philosophy is that when distances are measured in a few feet, wireless is a solution looking for a problem.
-And ironically, wireless really does not save wires.
+And ironically, wireless does not save wires.
 You still need to use a wire to get power to the devices anyway.
 And let’s not forget configuration – wireless devices require syncing, endless button presses and arcane steps to get them to connect up – hopefully with you and not your neighbor.
-Finally for all this “benefit”, you as the consumer get the added cost of this wireless technology that must be baked into the price of every device you buy.
+Finally, for all this “benefit,” you as the consumer get the added cost of this wireless technology that must be baked into the price of every device you buy.

 So after much study of the problem, our answer is 1LINK.
 It is called 1LINK because there is one power supply, one module (for up to three 1LINK devices), and a one-click-connection of a wire that carries not only the power for the device but two-way communication from it to your Apex.
 Setup is simple, click and go.